Naples, Italy

 "1.
 The International School of Naples is a well-known international school in Naples.
 It offers an international curriculum from kindergarten to grade 12, with English as the language of instruction.
 The school is accredited by the Middle States Association of Colleges and Schools and offers the International Baccalaureate Diploma Program.
 More information can be found on their website: [http://www.isnaples.it/](http://www.isnaples.it/) 2.
 The American Overseas School of Rome is another excellent international school, although it is located in Rome, it is worth mentioning due to its high reputation.
 It offers an American-style education for students from pre-kindergarten to grade 12.
 The school is accredited by the Middle States Association of Colleges and Schools and offers the International Baccalaureate Diploma Program.
 More information can be found on their website: [https://www.aosr.org/](https://www.aosr.org/) 3.
 The British School of Naples is a private international school that offers a British curriculum for students from nursery to secondary school.
 The school is accredited by the Council of British International Schools and offers IGCSE and A-Level examinations.
 More information can be found on their website: [http://www.britishschoolnaples.it/](http://www.britishschoolnaples.it/) 4.
 The Deutsche Schule Rom is a German international school in Rome, which is also worth mentioning due to its high reputation.
 It offers a German curriculum from kindergarten to grade 12.
 The school is recognized by the German government and offers the German Abitur.
 More information can be found on their website: [https://www.dsrom.de/](https://www.dsrom.de/) 5.
 The Liceo Scientifico Statale "Sofia Kovalevskaja" is a bilingual school in Naples that offers a curriculum in both Italian and English.
 The school is recognized by the Italian Ministry of Education and offers a scientific curriculum with a focus on mathematics, physics, and natural sciences.
 More information can be found on their website: [http://www.liceokovalevskaja.it/](http://www.liceokovalevskaja.it/)," said one parent with children at in Naples.

 "Naples, boasts a vibrant and lively social scene.
 The city is known for its bustling nightlife, with numerous bars, clubs, and restaurants that cater to a variety of tastes and preferences.
 The locals, known as Neapolitans, are warm, friendly, and love to socialize, often seen chatting in cafes or strolling along the city's picturesque streets.
 Naples is also a city rich in culture and history, with many social activities centered around its numerous museums, art galleries, and historical sites.
 The city's social scene is further enhanced by a variety of festivals and events that take place throughout the year, celebrating everything from music and film to food and wine.
 Food plays a significant role in the social life of Naples.
 The city is famous for its pizza, and dining out is a popular social activity.
 Neapolitans take their food seriously and meals are often a time for socializing and catching up with friends and family.
 The city also has a strong coffee culture, with many locals starting their day with a quick espresso at one of the city's many coffee bars.
 These coffee bars often serve as social hubs, where locals meet to chat, discuss the news of the day, or simply watch the world go by.
 In terms of shopping, Naples offers a mix of high-end boutiques and local markets, providing plenty of opportunities for socializing while shopping.
 The city's fashion scene is also quite vibrant, with many social events revolving around fashion shows and launches.
-Overall, the social scene in Naples is diverse and dynamic, offering something for everyone, whether you're a fan of nightlife, a foodie, a history buff, or a coffee lover," commented one expat who moved to Naples.
+Overall, the social scene in Naples is diverse and dynamic, offering something for everyone, whether you're a fan of nightlife, a foodie, a history buff, or a coffee lover," wrote one expat living in Naples.

 What advice to expats in Naples have about housing?

 "Expats in Naples, often advise newcomers to be patient and thorough when searching for housing.
 They suggest using a reputable real estate agent to help navigate the local market and understand the intricacies of Italian property law.
 It's also recommended to visit the property in person before making any commitments, as pictures can sometimes be misleading.
 Expats also advise to consider the location carefully.
 Some areas of Naples are known for their safety and proximity to amenities, while others may be less desirable.
 It's also important to consider the proximity to public transportation, especially if you don't plan on having a car.
 Renting is a common choice for expats in Naples, as it allows more flexibility.
 However, it's important to thoroughly read and understand your rental agreement before signing.
 Some expats recommend hiring a lawyer to review the contract.
 When it comes to utilities, expats advise to check whether they are included in the rent or not.
 In some cases, you may be responsible for setting up and paying for your own utilities.
 Lastly, expats in Naples suggest being prepared for a different standard of living.
 Italian homes may not have all the modern conveniences you're used to, and things like maintenance and repairs can take longer than expected.
-However, with patience and an open mind, you can find a home that suits your needs and allows you to enjoy all that Naples has to offer," said one expat.
+However, with patience and an open mind, you can find a home that suits your needs and allows you to enjoy all that Naples has to offer," said one expat living in Naples.

 About the Author